PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Andrew Dobson
 False God

+# Malachi
+Gruesome demon from hell, but not this hell.
+The hell that we reside in is a few layers deeper.

 # Toy Freddy (TODO: make this the eighth listed thing in misc)
 He kinda, uhh, well, fat